-FBAR Filing: How (and When) to Report Money in Foreign Accounts
+The FBAR: When (and How) to Report Money in Foreign Bank Accounts

-As an American living abroad, it's no surprise that you may have a financial account (banking, pension, investment, etc.) located outside of the U.S. But you may be surprised to know that just by keeping your money in a foreign account, you might have special reporting requirements, known as an FBAR (Foreign Bank and Financial Accounts Reporting).
-The form you fill out is FinCEN Form 114.
+As an American living abroad, it's no surprise that you may have a financial account (banking, pension, investment, etc.) located outside of the U.S. But did you know that simply having financial assets in foreign accounts might trigger special reporting requirements?
+It’s true, and the main reporting requirement is known as an FBAR (Report of Foreign Bank and Financial Accounts).
+The actual form you’d fill out come Tax Day is FinCEN Form 114.

-Below we'll run through everything you need to know about filing, including:
+Below we'll run through the basics of what you should know about the FBAR, including:

 - What an FBAR is